-The Digital Communications Program explores the interrelated elements of communication, business, design, and computer science in a setting that emphasized user-centered design and usability testing.
-The program fosters critical reasoning, creativity, innovation, and problem solving so that graduates have the ability to evolve as quickly as current technology, Rather than focusing on specific applications and technologies, students in the program will complete advanced coursework in one of the four areas to form a concentration in business technology, communications, programming, design, user experience, or video.
+The Digital Communications Program explores the interrelated elements of communication, business, design, and computer science in a setting that emphasizes user-centered design and usability testing.
+The program fosters critical reasoning, creativity, innovation, and problem solving so that graduates have the ability to evolve as quickly as current technology.
+Rather than focusing on specific applications and technologies, students in the program will complete advanced coursework in one of the six areas to form a concentration in business technology, communications, programming, design, user experience, or videography.
 The General Education Program at the College, together with the courses in the student's concentration, will expose students to the fundamental questions of how information is created, processed, understood, and communicated.

 Degree Requirements: Bachelor of Science with a major in Digital Communications

 DCOM 131 Usability Design and Testing

 DCOM 299 Portfolio